hk215/watsonwork-authorize-as-user/README.md

 ### Registering the app

-In your Web browser, go to [Watson Work Services - Apps] (https://workspace.ibm.com/developer/apps), add a new app and add the url of the server you will be running this application from https://www.example.com/callback.
+In your Web browser, go to [Watson Work Services - Apps](https://workspace.ibm.com/developer/apps), add a new app and add the url of the server you will be running this application from https://www.example.com/callback.
 Make sure the /callback is included in this url.
 Next write down its app id and app secret.

 ### Building the app